Data spaces

 4 criteria are defined and are each granted a certain amount of points.
 Here are those criteria:

-• files should be bigger than 1GB for 3 points,
+• files should be bigger than 1GB for 3 points.
+With limits of 25%, 60%, and 75%, you will lose one point for each limit exceeded;

 • the average file size should be high enough for 4 points.
-More specifically, with 64MB, 128MB, 1GB and 8GB as limits, you get one point per limit exceeded by your average file size.
-For example, an average file size of 2GB will give you a partial score of 3/4.
+With limits of 64MB, 128MB, 1GB, and 8GB, you will gain one point for each limit.
+With an average file size of 2GB you will have a subscore of 3 points out of 4.

 The command ccc_quota shows how well you match the criteria in the Account Scoring section: